prosopo/captcha/packages/contract/README.md

 Populate the `env` file with `PROVIDER_MNEMONIC` and `PROVIDER_ADDRESS`

-Start the server in dev mode
+Start the server in dev mode with the API enabled `yarn dev --api`
-`yarn dev`

 Try using the API.
 Create a `POST` to register a `Provider`: